Police investigate suspected suicide

+While police have not officially identified the victim there was an outpouring of reaction on social media when news broke about the alleged suicide.

-Initial reports indicate that shortly before 7pm police responded to a report of a male hanging on a property in the area of Marathon Road, north of Robinson Road.
+This comes after another alleged suicide occurred on Saturday when around 7pm police responded to a report of a male hanging from a property in the area of Marathon Road, north of Robinson Road.

 Emergency Medical Services responded and confirmed the man showed no signs of life.